wintercms/docs/setup/installation.md

 Winter CMS has some server requirements for web hosting:

-- PHP version 7.2 or higher
+- PHP version 8.0 or above.
-- PDO PHP Extension (and relevant driver for the database you want to connect to)
+- The following PHP extensions installed and enabled:
-- cURL PHP Extension
+    - cURL
-- OpenSSL PHP Extension
+    - OpenSSL
-- Mbstring PHP Extension
+    - Mbstring
-- ZipArchive PHP Extension
+    - ZipArchive
-- GD PHP Extension
+    - GD
-- SimpleXML PHP Extension
+    - SimpleXML

 Some OS distributions may require you to manually install some of the required PHP extensions.